 Having trained in Paris, Jean-Marc then spent more than 20 years in the capital city, working with some of the country’s greatest chefs at Michelin-starred restaurants, including 12 years at the 3* Ambrosie under Bernard Pacaund and finally at the Ritz.
 Returning to the Languedoc, he now enthusiastically produces fine local cuisine at his restaurant Le Puits de Tresor in the ancient Cathar town of Lastours.
 Jean-Marc sees himself as an artisan, talking of creating dishes spontaneously and instinctively, using the local and seasonal produce grown and reared in the area.
 He sums up his philosophy in three words: ‘Quality, authenticity and rigour’.

-Our new Chef-Tutor Laurent Jeannin modestly claims to be something of a whizz when it comes to sauces.
+Chef-Tutor Laurent Jeannin modestly claims to be something of a whizz when it comes to sauces.

 Laurent greatly impressed recent cookery course participants with his culinary flair, enthusiasm and warmth of approach – as a quick look at our Trip Advisor page illustrates.
 Could that be because he was born in France’s ‘capital of gastronomy’ Lyon, where his culinary education and training came from a number of Michelin-Star chefs?
 Then again, maybe the later experience of running his own restaurants or of being Head Chef in Vienna, Cannes, Florida and North Carolina gave him valuable insight into making the sort of food which draws rounds of applause.

-Autumn 2016 and Laurent joined our own regular Michelin-Star chef Jean Marc Boyer to co-teach the French House Party Gourmet Explorer course and he delighted our guests with his talent, good humour and wizardry with sauces.
-Again and again, guests booking with us have declared that French sauces are high on their list of learning ‘wants’, so Laurent’s specialist and unusual sauces went down a treat during his first time with us: the fabulous coffee sauce with guinea fowl and the out-of-this-world grapes-enhanced sauce he served with quail were to die for.
+In Autumn 2016 Laurent joined our own regular Michelin-Star chef Jean Marc Boyer to co-teach the French House Party Gourmet Explorer course and he delighted our guests with his talent, good humour and wizardry with sauces.
+Again and again, guests booking with us have declared that French sauces are high on their list of learning ‘wants’, so Laurent’s specialist sauces went down a treat during his first time with us: the fabulous coffee sauce with guinea fowl and the out-of-this-world grapes-enhanced sauce he served with quail were to die for.